 Next, we create a simple pendulum.

-Click on the Extra Objects tab on the object toolbar, than place a stand onto the 3D scene by clicking on the stand icon the object - click on it - then click the Dynamic tools and add a hinge to the stand.
+Click on the Extra Objects tab on the object toolbar, than place a stand onto the 3D scene by clicking on the stand icon the object - click on it - then click the Dynamic tools and add a hinge

 .
 Select